The LA Farmers Market opened in 1934 and is an LA landmark, with 100 delicious food vendors!

 The setting is casual but vibrant.
 Enjoy a meal or a drink in aisles of simple tables and chairs overlooking the colorful market stalls, and soak it all in.

 The LA Farmers Market is next to The Grove, at 6333 W 3rd Street, Los Angeles, CA 90036.
 It's advisable to bring cash, because some vendors don't take credit cards.

 1. Choose from 100 vendors with every conceivable type of food.

-These include Italian, Chinese, Mediterranean, Brazilian, Mexican, Japanese and Singaporean.
+Choose from a wide array of foods, including Italian, Chinese, Mediterranean, Brazilian, Mexican, Japanese and Singaporean.

 2. There's also some cool finds in the specialty food section.